-“General Average” is a term used in the maritime industry to define shares in a common loss during maritime accident.
+“General Average” is a term used in the maritime industry to define shares in a common loss during a maritime accident.

 Defined by York Antwerp rules 1994 of General Average, these rules lay guidelines for the distribution of loss in an event when cargo has to be jettisoned in order to save the ship, crew, or the remaining cargo.

-It’s always a difficult decision for ship’s crew to take appropriate action to save the interests of cargo owners and the ship.
+It’s always a difficult decision for the ship’s crew to take appropriate action to save the interests of cargo owners and the ship.
 The time constraints in such exigencies don’t allow the ship’s crew to decide which cargo to jettison and which to leave.

-Thus, in order to regulate unprejudiced interests of all those parties who enter into a common maritime venture, a powerful tool named General Average was introduced, in the York Antwerp rules of 1890 and later reviewed and amended recently in 1994.
+Thus, in order to regulate the unprejudiced interests of all those parties who enter into a common maritime venture, a powerful tool named General Average was introduced, in the York Antwerp rules of 1890 and later reviewed and amended recently in 1994.

 The clauses of General Average under the York Antwerp Rules 1994 can be simplified as under

 - A loss is deemed to be considered under general average if and only if the reason of sacrifice is extraordinary or the sacrifice is reasonably made for the purpose of common safety for preserving the property involved.
-E.g. Capsizing due to inclement weather condition, shifting of cargo leading to excessive listing of vessel
+E.g. Capsizing due to inclement weather conditions, shifting of cargo leading to the excessive listing of the vessel

 - When two or more vessels are pushing or towing and are involved in a commercial reason, then general average applies if they disconnect from each other in order to preserve the vessel and the cargo